NoTranslationLayer/notranslationlayer.github.io/reflect/tutorials/creating-reflections.markdown

 <img src="/assets/creating-reflections-screenshots/IMG_1004.PNG" alt="Exempt From Data Analysis" style="width: 50%; height: 50%; margin: 0 auto; display: block; padding: 10px">

-## Adding a Metric to Your Reflection Template
+## Adding a Metric to Your Reflection Form

-The settings for individual metrics are very similar to the **Reflection Template** settings.
-Specifying a different value of a setting in the metric template will override that same setting in the Reflection template.
+The settings for individual metrics are very similar to the **Reflection Form** settings.
+Specifying a different value of a setting in the metric form will override that same setting in the Reflection form.
 For example, if in your **Social** Reflection you exempt all metrics from data analysis but have this setting toggled off for **Extroverted**, then Extroverted will be incorporated into data analysis.
-Otherwise, there are metric-specific template settings such as:
+Otherwise, there are metric-specific form settings such as:

 ### Required